dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 !!! note

     Prince of Persia can also auto-detect our Sound Blaster 16, but most games are not this clever.
-As we'll see in our later game examples, usually we need to manually configure the audio devices using the game's setup utility.
+As we'll see in our later game examples, usually, we need to manually configure the audio devices using the game's setup utility.